Skip to main content

 How to create a Refine project

-In this section, we will create a refine demo project.
+In this section, we will create a Refine demo project.

 npm create refine-app@latest